preetbhullar90/computer-world/README.md

 - Products images, heading and descriptions were taken from [Ebuyer](https://www.ebuyer.com/), [Razer](https://www.razer.com/gb-en) and [Corsair](https://www.corsair.com/uk/en/) website.

 - I used the YouTube video by [Rathan Kumar](https://www.youtube.com/watch?v=3KCBN7WJXMY) to help me create the reviews page for my website.

+- [GDPR Privacy Policy Generator](https://www.privacypolicygenerator.info/) was used to generate the Privacy Policy.

 ### **Code**